steven2303/UdacityAWSMachineLearning/Project1/README.md

-# README.md for Bike Sharing Demand Prediction Script
+# Bike Sharing Demand Prediction Project

 This README file provides an overview and instructions for the Bike Sharing Demand Prediction project using AutoGluon.